Translates of rational points along expanding closed horocycles on the modular surface: Introduction

 For the rest of this introduction we describe the strategy of our proof to \thmref{thm:negative2} (\thmref{thm:compactsupport} follows from similar ideas).
 To detect cusp excursions, we study for each $n\in\N$ the occurrence of the events

 where $\cC\subset \cM$ is some fixed cusp neighborhood of $\cM$.
 More precisely, we determine when the limsup set $I_{\infty}=\limsup_{n\to\infty}I_n$ is of full measure, where for each $n\in\N$,

 consists of translates $x\in \R/\Z$ for which the events in \eqref{equ:cuspex} occur.
 This requires to study the left regular $u_{1/n}$-action on $\cC\subset \cM$ and thus calls for the underlying lattice to be normalized by $u_{1/n}$.
-Therefore, we construct an explicit tower of coverings $\{\Gamma_n\backslash\bH\}_{n\in\N}$ in which each $\Gamma_n$ is a congruence subgroup normalized by $u_{1/n}$\footnote{ The existence of such $\G_n<\G$ is the starting point of our proof and it relies on the assumption that $\G=\SL_2(\Z)$.
-In particular, this construction would fail for $\G$ replaced by a non-arithmetic lattice.}.
+Therefore, we construct an explicit tower of coverings $\{\Gamma_n\backslash\bH\}_{n\in\N}$ in which each $\Gamma_n$ is a congruence subgroup normalized by $u_{1/n}$. {{We note that the existence of such $\G_n<\G$ is the starting point of our proof and it relies on the assumption that $\G=\SL_2(\Z)$; this construction would fail for $\G$ replaced by a non-arithmetic lattice.}}